roryprimrose/ModelBuilder/design.md

 ### 9.3 Exceptions (enough detail to find and fix the problem)

-When a build fails, the exception must let a developer locate the failure in the object graph without a debugger. vNext standardises on a `ModelBuildException` that carries the **path from the root type down to the failing member**, plus the captured build log.
+When a build fails, the exception must let a developer locate the failure in the object graph without a debugger. v9 standardises on a `ModelBuildException` that carries the **path from the root type down to the failing member**, plus the captured build log.

 - **Tree path to failure.** Every exception includes the build chain as a readable path, e.g.: